chriskyfung/AutoFetcher-IG-Stories-to-GDrive/index.md

     // New variables in Build 2020.06.02
     var fetchContentLog_id = '<your google doc ID for storing fetched Instgram JSON     Data';
     var query_hash = '<your IG query_hash for story look up>';
-    var COOKIE = 'IG Cookie in your web browser';
+    var COOKIE = 'The cookie passed in request header to keep a user logged in';
     ```

 4. Deploy the updated App Script project as a web application, and authorize the app to read and write files in your Google Drive.